 Method:

-- Mix and massage into scalp.
+- Mix and gently massage into the scalp.

 - Leave for 30 minutes before rinsing.

-e) Amla Hair Pack
+4. Amla (Indian Gooseberry) Hair Pack

 Ingredients: